hobuinc/greyhound/doc/clientDevelopment.rst

 Therefore Greyhound provides the ability to request the results of a ``read`` in a flexible way.
 By supplying a ``schema`` parameter in the ``read`` request, the resulting ``read`` will format its binary data in accordance with the requested ``schema`` instead of the default.
 The default schema can be queried with the `Schema` request.

 Dimension names should be a subset of those returned from ``schema``.
-Names that do not exist in the current session will be silently ignored by Greyhound as if they were not present in the requested ``schema``.
+Names that do not exist in the pipeline will be silently ignored by Greyhound as if they were not present in the requested ``schema``.

 Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A visual rendering client may only with to retrieve dimensions relevant to displaying the data.
 This example ``schema``, to be included in each ``read`` request, demonstrates the client's ability to

- - retrieve only a subset of all existing dimensions in the session
+ - retrieve only a subset of all existing dimensions in the pipeline
  - halve the bandwidth required to transmit the ``X``, ``Y``, and ``Z`` dimensions by requesting them as 4 bytes rather than the native 8

 ::